ngothuythanhtam/ChatBot_w_Langchain/README.md

 - Processes multi-page PDFs, extracting text from each page.
 - Splits large documents into manageable chunks for efficient searching and querying.
-- Perfect for handling articles, research papers, and other text-heavy documents.

 ## Setup and Installation